nyahehnagi/coding-challenge/coding-challenge9/README.md

 3. Building on a location - I'm still in mixed minds whether a Location should track this or whether this is done via the ledger or even elsewhere - currently I do it via Location.
 4. Is it OK to raise exceptions when instantiating an object with imcompatible constructor parameters?
 I have since changed the design and no longer need exceptions due to changes in how I've designed the interfaces.
+5. Whether I should have a bank class, I have treated the bank as a special kind of player.
+I have been mulling over whether to have a bank at all and then change my transaction design to credit/debit set up against a player.
+I think this all depends on what the rules are for the bank e.g does it have unlimited funds? do we care how much money the bank has etc

 ### Things I have learned from this exercise